leerob/dart-react-todo/README.md

 When you're ready to compile your code to JS, we can use `pub build`.
 This command uses `dart2js` to compile Dart to a single JS bundle. `dart2js` will automatically remove any dead code or unused libraries.
-By default the compiled code is output to the `build/` directory.
+By default, the compiled code is output to the `build/` directory.

 ```bash